efbar/hashicorp-labs/README.md

 ## OpenFaas in Nomad

-In this cluster we have also deployed `faasd`!
+In this cluster, by default, we have also deployed `faasd`!
 So now we can reach OpenFaas gateway and use `OpenFaas` for our serverless testing!

 ![](images/faasd_task.png)